MurkiBhargav/VoiceAssistant/README.md

 # VoiceAssistant
-This is Java based voice recognition application that can listen to your voice commands and perform the action accordingly.
+This is a Java based voice recognition application that can listen to your voice commands and perform the action accordingly.

 ## Requirements
 - Java version 8

 ## Capabilities
 - Can open and close applications like Chrome, Notepad, Microsoft Excel, Microsoft Word through voice commands
-- Can navigate you to websites like Gmail, Amazon, Flipkart, Youtube and so on
+- Can navigate you to Gmail, Amazon, Flipkart and Youtube

 ## Installation
 1. **Fork** this repository to save a copy of this project on your account.